 A.S.
 Level Art & Design (Graphic Communication) requires skills and knowledge from studying Year 11 Design.
-Students who have gained lower than a Grade 'C' in IGCSE Art & Design should consult with the Head of Department before entry to the course.
-Students who have not undertaken any previous Art studies must be competent in using the computer and have access to a laptop.
+Students who have gained lower than a Grade 'C' in IGCSE Art & Design should consult with the Mrs Carrigan ment before entry to the course.
+Students who have not undertaken any previous Art studies may be granted entry to the course after consultation.
+All students need to be competent in using a laptop which is capable of running Photoshop.
+A portable hard drive to store work and back up files is recommended.
 Subscription to iCloud is preferred at this level.
-The current cost of the iCloud subscription is \$15.00 per month and this gives students access to the Photoshop and Lightroom software programmes.
+The current cost of the iCloud subscription is \$20.00 per month and this gives students access to the Photoshop software.

 A.S.
 Level Art and Design (Graphic Communication) is a course upon which further study in Design at A Level and Tertiary levels is based.
-In Term 1 students are taught Design History alongside core classwork centred on the student's individually chosen theme.
+In Term 1, students are taught Design History alongside core classwork centred on the student's individually chosen theme.
 They are also taught about the main graphic designers who have played a major part in Design's development over the last century.
 This work continues into Term 2 as students fulfil the requirements for Component 1, the Coursework.
 This develops their abilities to analyse and research in depth and demonstrate an understanding of contemporary design practice.
 It also allows students to create original work that shows personal expression and imagination, and develops an understanding of practical design problems.
 Students are encouraged to incorporate their own illustrations and photography into the research component of the course.
 Term 3 is spent preparing for the external examination.